AbhijitGhosh2211/platform-learn.en/help/tutorial-fac-cross-channel/build-journey-federated-audience.md

 thumbnail: 18743-build-a-journey-with-federated-audience-data.jpg
 exl-id: a153667a-9b3a-4db7-9f58-b83e695009e0
 ---
-# Build a Journey with Federated Audience Data
+# Build a Journey with Federated Audience

 Federated audiences can be used in journeys within Adobe Journey Optimizer (AJO).
 This includes using queried attributes from Federated Audience Composition to personalize messaging.